hvent90/prism/README.md

+editing this readme from my phone in HomeGoods:

+basically this does the following:

+- recieves a semantic search, gets most relevent parts from codebase
+- uses that as entrypoints into the codebase's function call graph
+- using pathfinding between the entrypoints, as well as neighbors N hops away and the inheritance graph, build a context string (access to inheritance graph allows for various levels of detail for context to allow for wide understanding of codebase with mimimal context bloat)

 # 🔮 Prism - Code AST Visualizer

 A code analysis and visualization tool that extracts Abstract Syntax Trees (AST) from Python code and visualizes them as graphs.